stevenburris1978/PythonMiniProject3SB/README.md

 ## How to run

-# firts initialize the database
+# first initialize the database
 ```
 flask --app flaskr init-db
 ```